zama-ai/concrete-ml/README.md

 Note: Concrete-ML only supports Python `3.7` (linux only), `3.8` and `3.9`.

+Concrete-ML can be installed on Kaggle ([see question on community for more details](https://community.zama.ai/t/how-do-we-use-concrete-ml-on-kaggle/332)), but not on Google Colab ([see question on community for more details](https://community.zama.ai/t/how-do-i-install-run-concrete-ml-on-google-colab/338)).

 ### Docker.

 To install with Docker, pull the `concrete-ml` image as follows: